-Motu currently funds two scholarships:
+Motu currently funds the Motu Doctoral Scholarship.

 The Motu Research and Education Foundation also offers a cash prize for the top economics undergraduate student in New Zealand.
 The Frank Holmes Prize is awarded every year in October and is only available by nomination by university heads of department.

 The Motu Doctoral Scholarship can be awarded to Motu Research Analysts who have been employed by Motu for at least twelve months and who leave to undertake a highly rated PhD course.

 Previous recipients of the Motu Doctoral Scholarship are Isabelle Sin (Stanford), Melanie Morton (Yale), Andrew Aitken (University College London), Simon Anastasiadis (Stanford), Alex Olssen (MIT), Athene Laws (Cambridge), Wilbur Townsend (Harvard) and Sean Hyland (Chicago).

 In recognising Sir Frank Holmes as one of New Zealand’s pre-eminent Economists and his contribution to the development of public policy over many decades, the Motu Research and Education Foundation provide an economics scholarship for New Zealand’s top economics undergraduate student every year – The Sir Frank Holmes Prize.
 Sir Frank Holmes agreed to give his name to this scholarship shortly before he passed away in October 2011.
 The purpose of the prize is to encourage top quantitative economics student to further their studies in econometrics at graduate level.
 The prize will be awarded to a top student, who is moving on to honours or masters level studies in economics, including econometrics.
 The prize is not open for applications and is decided through nominations by university lecturers.